-Digitai is a behavioral economics consultancy and innovation firm that applies digital interventions to drive changes for the benefits of consumers, businesses and society.
-Steve serves as a Managing Principal at Digitai and covers financial services, technology, and ventures.
+Digital Nudging Tech (formerly Digitai) is a behavioral economics innovation firm.
+Steve serves as a Managing Principal at Digital Nudging Tech and covers financial services, technology, and ventures.

 Suzanne B. Shu is an Associate Professor of Marketing at the UCLA Anderson School of Management, whose research focuses on behavioral economics and marketing.
 The types of decisions analyzed in her research include consumer self-control problems and consumption timing issues, with important implications for both negative behaviors (such as procrastination) and positive behaviors (such as saving).
 Her publications include work on consumer decumulation, intertemporal choice and multi‐period decision making, the influence of self‐control and procrastination on consumer behavior, and consumer decisions about financial products.
 Her most recent work on financial decisions has focused specifically on Social Security claiming and annuity choices as well as on perceived fairness for financial products.
 Professor Shu received MBA and PhD degrees from the University of Chicago.
 She also holds Bachelors and Masters degrees in Electrical Engineering from Cornell University.
 She consults for financial services companies and insurance providers on behavioral influences on consumers’ financial decisions.
 Before arriving at UCLA, Professor Shu taught marketing and decision making courses to MBA students at the University of Chicago, Southern Methodist University, and INSEAD.
 She is currently also an NBER Research Economist, a Research Fellow at the USC Center for Economic and Social Research, and holds a joint faculty appointment at the UCLA Medical School.